karolcholewa/RPi-trafficLights/README.md

 # Traffic Lights
-Contro LEDs connected to GPIO using Python to create a logical sequence for traffic lights.
+Control LEDs connected to GPIO using Python to create a logical sequence for traffic lights.